PharmaBroski/meteor-analysis/README.md

 ## Acknowledgments

-* Huge thanks to pyimagesearch.com and Mr. Adrian Rosbrock for amazing tutorial blog posts on the topic of motion detection in machine vision.
+* Huge thanks to pyimagesearch.com and Mr. Adrian Rosebrock for amazing tutorial blog posts on the topic of motion detection in machine vision.